Loimologia

+Additions in the 1720 edition

-The English translation (1720) was released while a plague was spreading throughout Marseilles, and people in England were fearful of another outbreak.
+The English translation (1720) was released while a plague was spreading throughout Marseilles, and people in England were fearful of another disease outbreak.
 To this 1720 edition was added An essay on the different causes of pestilential diseases, and how they become contagious; with remarks on the infection now in France, and the most probable means to prevent its spreading here, by John Quincy.

+Impact

 Loimologia was one of the sources used by Daniel Defoe when writing A Journal of the Plague Year (1722).